resal81/molkit/README.md

-# Go-Molkit: A molecular manipulation toolkit written in Go
+# Molkit: A molecular manipulation toolkit written in Go

 This is a work-in-progress kit for manipulating molecular structures such as topologies.